pip-services/pip-services-docs/content/en/python/container/refer/container_references.md

 ### Description

-The ContainerReferences class allows you to create containers managed references that can be created from a container configuration.
+The ContainerReferences class allows you to create container's managed references that can be created from a container configuration.

 ### Instance methods